Curse of the Swamp Creature (1966) starring John Agar, Francine York

 Synopsis of Curse of the Swamp Creature

-An oil surveyor is tricked by a trio of criminals into bringing them along on his trip to a swamp land.
-Where a mad scientist is trying to create a lizard/human hybrid to prove an evolutionary theory – using unsuspecting victims as guinea pigs.
+In Curse of the Swamp Creature, a trio of criminals trick an oil surveyor into bringing them along on his trip to a swamp land.
+Where a mad scientist is trying to create a lizard/human hybrid to prove an evolutionary theory.
+By using unsuspecting victims as guinea pigs.
 And throw into the mix a voodoo cult, that decides to get revenge on the mad scientist for treating them so badly.

 Review of Curse of the Swamp Creature

-- Barry Rogers (John Agar, Tarantula) – the oil surveyor, who is tricked into taking along two criminals with him – who plan to rob him of the location of the oil deposit
+- Barry Rogers (John Agar, Tarantula).
+The oil surveyor, tricked into taking along two criminals with him.
+They plan to rob him of the location of the oil deposit

 - Simond Trent (Jeff Alexander, Zontar) – a mad scientist working hidden in the swamp – in a nice suburban home.
 He hopes to prove that he can reverse evolution by transplanting gills and scales onto a human.
 Really.
 He treats his wife, co-workers, and pretty much everyone else like dirt.